MajorDigi/SBA-320-ReactWebApp/README.md

+- roaring-sopapillas-1057f6.netlify.app

+- Site is linked to a Git repository for continuous deployment.
+Current repository
+github.com/MajorDigi/SBA-320-ReactWebApp

+Deploys from GitHub.

 SBA 320H - React Web Application Project
 - This project aims to develop a practical web application using React to showcase your problem-solving abilities.